-Chromium concentrations have historically exceeded the NMED groundwater standard of 50 ppb in the regional aguifer at monitoring wells R-28, R-42, R-45 screen 1, and R-50 screen 1, located in Mortandad Canyon; R-43, located in Sandia Canyon; and R-62, located on the mesa between Sandia and Mortandad Canyons.
+Chromium concentrations have historically exceeded the NMED groundwater standard of 50 ppb in the regional aquifer at monitoring wells R-28, R-42, R-45 screen 1, and R-50 screen 1, located in Mortandad Canyon; R-43, located in Sandia Canyon; and R-62, located on the mesa between Sandia and Mortandad Canyons.
 The interim measure currently underway for the chromium plume has effectively reduced chromium concentrations to below 50 ppb for some wells with historical groundwater exceedances for chromium.
 The primary source of the chromium plume is blowdown water discharged from the TA-03 power plant cooling tower from 1956 to 1972.
 Additionally, regional well R-61 screen 1 has historically exceeded the NMED tap-water screening level for perchlorate of 13.8 ppb.
 Other collocated constituents detected above background, but below applicable groundwater screening levels, include sulfate, nitrate, and tritium.
-A conceptual model for the sources and distributions of these contaminants is presented in "Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon IR) (LANL 2009, 107453) and updated in the "Phase II Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon Phase II IR) (LANL 2012, 228624).
+A conceptual model for the sources and distributions of these contaminants is presented in "Investigation Report for Sandia Canyon" (hereafter, the Sandia Canyon" (hereafter, the Sandia Canyon" (hereafter, the Sandia Canyon Phase II IR) (LANL 2012, 228624).
 These two IRs present the results of the chromium studies and related studies conducted to date to address the nature and extent and the fate and transport of chromium and other contaminants originating in the Sandia Canyon watershed.
 A more recent update to the conceptual model is included in multiple appendixes of the "Compendium of Technical Reports Conducted Under the Work Plan for Chromium Plume Center Characterization" (LANL 2018, 602964).